factcheckerr/ShallKnow/README.md

 python scripts/wikipedia_extractor_final.py deepseek-r1:14b
 ```

 Once all paragraphs are simplified.
-Run the triple extraction API for triple extraction from them.
+Run the Triple Extraction API for triple extraction step.

 ---

-## 🔄 Triple Extraction API
+## 3, 🔄 Triple Extraction API

 To extract new triples from unstructured text via API: